ZhuangLab/storm-analysis/doc/source/install.rst

   $ conda install tifffile scipy matplotlib h5py astropy
   $ conda install pillow shapely randomcolor pywavelets
   $ conda install scons

+.. note:: Anaconda gcc and XCode gcc may clash.
+If you have XCode installed you may have better luck not using gcc from Anaconda.

 Install dependencies (Windows) ::